slarrauri/slarrauri/docs/cv_english.md

 !!! summary "Among my responsibilities and daily tasks are:"

     - The creation of scalable and maintainable code for various applications made in Flutter & Dart.:
-        - Crane App
+        - Uber like App
         - Augmented Reality with IA App
         - Delivery App
-        - App de turnos (Flutter Web)
+        - Schedule (Flutter Web)
     - The management of Interdisciplinary teams to carry out projects for various clients.
     - Apply and verify the use of good practices
     - Carrying out Code Review of the code developed by the collaborators.
-    - The integration and implementation of the projects carried out.
+    - The integration and implementation of the projects.
 (DevOps, CD / CI).
     - The realization of technical proposals for the projects to be carried out.
     - The realization of the guides and manuals of the Flutter team on Best Practices, Style Conventions, Use of Git and Git Flow.
-    - Collaboration with other areas such as Design, QA, Functional Analysis, Development, contributing my experience and how-to-know, in the improvement of their processes and developments.
+    - Collaboration with other areas such as Design, QA, Functional Analysis, Development, contributing my experience and know-how, in the improvement of their processes.

 !!! tip "Technologies Most Used"